jacopofar/reddit-answerer/README.md

 # reddit-answerer
-Reddit comment dump parser to build a Question/answers model
+Reddit comment dump parser to build a Question/answers model.

-It works by parsing a reddit comment file (see [here](https://github.com/jacopofar/reddit-wordcount) for more details about it), extracting the body of comments and direct replies and building a model over them.
+Currently, this script process a reddit dump in bz2 format (see [here](https://github.com/jacopofar/reddit-wordcount) for more details about it), extract all of the father-son comments pair and store them in an Elasticsearch instance.
+This allow for later full-text search.
+A month of comments is about 30-35 millions of comment-reply couples (of about 50M comments in a month).

-TODO: implement the model building :)
+One day, I will try to build a sequence-to-sequence model from it.